mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Message Protection

-The primary purpose of the handshake protocol is to provide an authenticated group key exchange to participants.
-In order to protect Application messages sent among those participants, the Application secret provided by the Handshake key schedule is used to derive encryption keys for the Message Protection Layer.
+The primary purpose of the handshake protocol is to provide an authenticated group key exchange to clients.
+In order to protect Application messages sent among those members of a group, the Application secret provided by the Handshake key schedule is used to derive encryption keys for the Message Protection Layer.

 Application messages MUST be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite.
-Note that "Authenticated" in this context does not mean messages are known to be sent by a specific participant but only from a legitimate member of the group.
+Note that "Authenticated" in this context does not mean messages are known to be sent by a specific client but only from a legitimate member of the group.
 To authenticate a message from a particular member, signatures are required.
 Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message.

-Each participant maintains their own chain of Application secrets, where the first one is derived based on a secret chained from the Epoch secret.
+Each member maintains their own chain of Application secrets, where the first one is derived based on a secret chained from the Epoch secret.
-As shown in {{key-schedule}}, the initial Application secret is bound to the identity of each participant to avoid collisions and allow support for decryption of reordered messages.
+As shown in {{key-schedule}}, the initial Application secret is bound to the identity of each client to avoid collisions and allow support for decryption of reordered messages.

 Subsequent Application secrets MUST be rotated for each message sent in